*This article is an opinion-based piece full of my own ideas. You should talk to your doctor about your health.

 Yes, if you want something else.
 If you are unhappy for any reason, do your best to fix what makes you unhappy.
 If you are unhappy because of your weight, this may include options like losing weight, removing negative people from your life, engaging more fully in life, building self-efficacy, etc.

-In parting, I will say that losing weight is not a key to happiness.
-So, while you should be aware of risks that your choices pose to you, whether or not you should care about being fat is totally up to you.
+In parting, I will say that losing weight is not the key to happiness.
+So, while you should be aware of the risks that your choices pose to you, whether or not you should care about being fat is totally up to you.